Chemical toilet: Advantages

 Though more expensive than a standard permanent outdoor latrine, portable toilets have several significant benefits mostly related to their portability; as they are self-contained, they can be placed almost anywhere.
-Portable toilets can be hauled in the back of pick-up trucks, and some corporations manufacture special trucks for this purpose.
+Portable toilets without enclosures can be carried in cars, and toilets with enclosures can be hauled in the back of pick-up trucks.
+Some corporations manufacture special trucks for this purpose.

+Portable toilets reduce open defecation.
+With their enclosure, they offer privacy on the toilet.
+If they lack a sink, they often also lack a trash receptacle which can be useful when people use nonflushable wipes to clean the seat, but they still can be suitable for the need to dispose of used menstrual and incontinence products in privacy.
+Males often may choose to urinate elsewhere for personal convenience, to avoid germs, to shorten queues, to improve efficiency at night, or to prevent the toilets from filling up too quickly.

 Disadvantages

 Because portable toilets are not plumbed, they keep the waste inside the tank; this can lead to a sewage smell if the portable toilet is not cleaned properly or is overused.
 They may also be seen as an eyesore in most communities, some of which prohibit the use of a portable toilet without special permission from the city or municipality.

 Another disadvantage is that regular portable toilets are not wheelchair accessible, meaning that disabled people that use wheelchairs may find using portable toilets difficult or impossible.
 However, most modern companies offer wheel chair accessible portable toilets upon request.